 Nothing about your current obligations has changed.
 If your development may harm Aboriginal objects, you still manage that through due diligence and, where required, an ACHAR and an AHIP under the National Parks and Wildlife Act 1974.
 Don’t delay a project in anticipation of new law — assess under the rules that are actually in force.

-NSW (with the ACT) has long been noted as one of the few jurisdictions without dedicated First Nations cultural heritage legislation.
-Reform has been pursued for over a decade, building on the draft Aboriginal Cultural Heritage Bill 2018, and the NSW Government has stated a commitment to deliver standalone legislation within the current parliamentary term.
-As at the date of this article, no Act is in force.
+Reform has been pursued for over a decade, building on the draft Aboriginal Cultural Heritage Bill 2018, and the NSW Government has stated a commitment to deliver standalone legislation.
+As at the date of this article, no Act is in force, so the existing AHIMS / due diligence / ACHAR / AHIP framework continues to apply.

 Because this is a moving area, we review this page regularly and will update it if and when legislation is introduced or passed.
 If you want certainty for a specific site under the law as it stands today, talk to us.